 Decoding Ethereum Events

-The most common ERCs you might have heard of are ERC-20 and ERC-777, which define the interface (functions and events) for contracts which want to adhere to the standard.
+The most common ERCs you might have heard of are ERC-20 and ERC-777, which define the interface (functions and events) for contracts that want to adhere to the standard.
 ERC-20 defines the following events:

 event Transfer(address indexed _from, address indexed _to, uint256 _value)